Harald-U/istio-handson/workshop/exercise6.md

     This allows 'GET' and 'POST' operations for the ServiceAccount (sa) web-api which is assigned to the Web-API service in the default namespace.

-    You need to wait a while to see the results in Kiali but eventually everything is 'green' again:
+    You need to wait a while (minutes) to see the results in Kiali but eventually everything is 'green' again:

     ![kiali auth pol](../images/kiali-auth-pol-w-sa.png)